 10 - Make music, feed your soul

 Now we all know the power of a killer playlist.
 But since you’re working from home, you can afford to explore your musical side a little further – with zero fear of judgement by your co-workers.
 Now’s the time to start busting out those guitar chords.
-Or dusting off your long-lost recorder habit, last seen in fifth grade.
+Or dust off your long-lost recorder habit, last seen in fifth grade.

 Get creative: music fires up brain power, after all.
 It’s a great way of taking a productive break.
-And if you’re too worried about your neighbours to indulge in a musical jamboree, be sure to check in with the many big-name performers (such as Coldplay’s Chris Martin), who are now running their own WFH jamming sessions.
+And if you’re too worried about your neighbors to indulge in a musical jamboree, be sure to check in with the many big-name performers (such as Coldplay’s Chris Martin), who are now running their own WFH jamming sessions.
 Magic.

 11 - Keep the good snacks flowing